Skip to Content

 • Point drain

-One is probably in your shower, as they are the most common.
-They are found in the middle of the shower floor, where the slopes lead to the drain.
+One is definitely in your shower as they’re most common.
+They are in the middle of the shower floor where slopes lead to the drain.
+These drains are easy to repair.
+Drain gates come in round and square shapes.

 • Linear drains